Home! Sweet Home!: History

-In 1926 a "Music Stair" railing (see image) at Chatham Manor in Fredericksburg, Virginia was designed by Washington, D.C. based architect Oliver H. Clarke for the homeowners, the Devores.
+In 1926, a "Music Stair" railing (see image) at Chatham Manor in Fredericksburg, Virginia was designed by Washington, D.C.–based architect Oliver H. Clarke for the homeowners, the Devores.
 The ornamental iron railing features the first few bars of the score to “Home, Sweet Home.”

 The Village of East Hampton acquired his grandfathers seventeenth-century house, known as "Home Sweet Home," and the windmill behind it, converting the homestead into a living museum in the landmarked East Hampton Village District.

 The song is known in Japan as "Hanyū no Yado" ("埴生の宿") ("My Humble Cottage").
 It has been used in such movies as The Burmese Harp and Grave of the Fireflies.
 It is also used at Senri-Chūō Station on the Kita-Osaka Kyūkō Railway.

 Bishop's tune, though, is perhaps most commonly recognized in the score from MGM's The Wizard of Oz.
 The melody is played in a counterpart to "Over the Rainbow" in the final scene as Dorothy (played by Judy Garland), after she had returned from the Land of Oz, tells her family, "there's no place like home".

 In the 1939 film First Love, the song is performed by Deanna Durbin.

 In the 1946 20th Century Fox film Anna and the King of Siam, as well as in Rodgers and Hammerstein's 1951 musical, The King and I (and its 1956 film adaptation), Anna Leonowens teaches her students to sing "Home!
 Sweet Home" as part of her psychological campaign to induce the King to build her a house of her own.

+The 1955 Disney animated film Lady and the Tramp features a dog-howling rendition of the song.

 Notable recordings

-Popular recordings were made by John Yorke AtLee (1891), Harry Macdonough (1902), Richard Jose (1906), Alma Gluck (1912), Alice Nielsen (1915) and Elsie Baker (1915).
+Popular recordings were made by John Yorke AtLee (1891), Harry Macdonough (1902), Richard Jose (1906), Alma Gluck (1912), Alice Nielsen (1915) and Elsie West Baker (1915).

 Later recordings were made by Deanna Durbin (recorded July 7, 1939 for Decca Records, catalog No. 2758B), Vera Lynn (1941) and by Bing Crosby (recorded July 30, 1945 with Victor Young and His Orchestra).
 The Crosby version was included in his album Auld Lang Syne (1948).

+Joan Sutherland recorded it in 1962 as part of the two-disc recital album "Command Performance" and sang it at her two stage farewells in 1990, the first at the Sydney Opera House, the second at the Royal Opera House, Covent Garden.
 Katherine Jenkins included the song in her album Home Sweet Home (2014).